astrocatalogs/astrocats/OSC-JSON-format.md

 `url` | Web address of source | yes
 `bibcode` | 19 character NASA ADS bibcode | yes
-`secondary` | Boolean specifying if source collected rather than generated data | yes
+`secondary` | Boolean specifying if source collected rather than generated data | yes `acknowledgment` | Acknowledgment requested by source if data is used in publication | yes

 The sources object contains an array of such objects: